 About the toy:

-It plays some sort of a trumpet song when you slide it.
+It plays some sort of trumpet song when you slide it.
 Also, the toy’s “wheels” come off and can easily become rattles that your little one will adore.

 This is not necessarily a developmental toy, but it’s a cute one and my baby loves it.

-It encourages the development of motor skills.
+It encourages motor skills development.

 I found that the song can be too loud for babies, especially since they have such a fine hearing.
 Otherwise, it’s a cute little toy and my son plays a lot with it.